fermyon/workshops/wasm-and-containers/workshop/02-running-in-a-container.md

 $ docker buildx build --platform wasi/wasm -t ghcr.io/<github-id>/my-application .
 ```

+Note the platform used when building the container `wasi/wasm`.
+This platform tag is used by the runtime to identify this as a WebAssembly container.

 To run this particular container, we need a container runtime which supports running WebAssembly and Spin applications.
 [Docker Desktop](https://docs.docker.com/desktop/wasm/) provides this through [containerd](https://containerd.io/) and [runwasi](https://github.com/containerd/runwasi), using the [Spin shim from Deislabs](https://github.com/deislabs/containerd-wasm-shims).

-To enable this in Docker Desktop, you'll have to enable two experimental features.
+In Docker Desktop, you'll have to enable two experimental features, to get support for Wasm.
 In Docker Desktop 4.25.0, you'll need to enable them one by one:
   1. Open the Docker Desktop Dashboard
   2. Choose "Features in development"
   3. Check "Use containerd for pulling and storing images"